 Okay, now that you understand why we use amber containers, why don't we use open jars that make it easier for our clients to use?
 Many of the big cosmetic companies use these open jars, so why the heck shouldn’t they work for Botanic Organic?
 Well, just think about it for a minute.
 Every time you open a jar of your favorite skincare product, what happens?
 Even if you don’t stick your fingers into the jar, you’re allowing the open air to start mixing with your product.
 Light damage, oxidation, dust particles floating around in the air will work their magic with each jar opening.

 Then we introduce our fingers into the jars and, with each dip, you introduce bacteria.
-If your cream contains huge amounts of heavy duty preservatives, it may keep the bacteria count in check.
+If your cream contains high percentages of heavy duty preservatives, it may keep the bacteria count in check.
 At Botanic Organic we take the approach that we’d rather use less and gentler preservatives and containers that offer better physical barriers to keep our ingredients free from contamination.
 Those sometimes pesky serum pumps, sprayers and disc tops help to keep your products fresh and contaminant free, which makes them more than worth the extra expense and hassle.

 Here is one last bit of advice to help frugal-minded consumers retrieve those last bits of product from containers with pumps.
 Try storing the containers upside down, then shake out the the last bit of lotion that has accumulated in the cap.